helsingborg-stad/Municipio-boilerplate/README.md

 This is a simple guide on how to get started with the Municipio Boilerplate.

 Make sure you have [Composer](http://www.getcomposer.org) installed on your machine.
+If you are using Windows, make shure to install bash.

 1. Clone or download the repository.
 2. Open a terminal window and ```cd``` to the project folder.